 Thanks for your question.

-The government has many responsibilities!
+The Australian Government has many responsibilities!

-The responsibilities of the federal government include:
+The responsibilities of the Australian Government include:

 - developing national policy; for example, plans for managing trade, foreign affairs, immigration and the environment